-This Calculus course is a 24 credit course covering Algebra and Calculus.
+This Calculus course is a 27-credit course covering Algebra and Calculus.
 It is for students who want to pursue tertiary courses in Mathematics, Chemistry, Physics, Engineering, Structural Design, Economics, Architecture or any career that has a major Mathematical component.
+Please note that:

 - Success in this course can be a prerequisite for some University programs.

 - Students wanting to gain entry to restricted university courses can be ranked according to their success this year (credits passed AND at what grade).

 A Merit or Excellence pass is worth (in the ranking system) more than an Achieve.

 IT IS VITAL THAT STUDENTS KEEP ON TOP OF THEIR WORK AND DO NOT LEAVE EVERYTHING UNTIL THE LAST MINUTE.